Juniper/terraform-provider-mist/docs/resources/org_nacrule.md

 - `enabled` (Boolean) enabled or not
 - `matching` (Attributes) (see [below for nested schema](#nestedatt--matching))
 - `not_matching` (Attributes) (see [below for nested schema](#nestedatt--not_matching))
-- `order` (Number) the order of the rule, lower value implies higher priority

 ### Read-Only